FalkorDB/docs/path_algorithm.md

 # Path algorithms

-RedisGraph 2.10 introduced two new path-finding algorithms, or more accurately, minimum-weight, optionally bounded-cost, and optionally bounded-length path-finding algorithms, `algo.SPpaths` and `algo.SSpaths`.
+In v2.10 introduced two new path-finding algorithms, or more accurately, minimum-weight, optionally bounded-cost, and optionally bounded-length path-finding algorithms, `algo.SPpaths` and `algo.SSpaths`.

 `algo.SPpaths` and `algo.SSpaths` can solve a wide range of real-world problems, where minimum-weight paths need to be found. `algo.SPpaths` finds paths between a given pair of nodes, while `algo.SSpaths` finds paths from a given source node.
 Weight can represent time, distance, price, or any other measurement.
 A bound can be set on another property (e.g., finding a minimum-time bounded-price way to reach from point A to point B).
 Both algorithms are performant and have low memory requirements.